Ron Masak: Television

 Masak was perhaps best known for a recurring role on Murder, She Wrote as the Cadillac convertible-driving Sheriff, Mort Metzger of Cabot Cove, taking over for Tom Bosley's Sheriff Amos Tupper, a role which he played from 1988 to 1996.
 Masak did make appearances as two other characters in the series, in "Footnote to Murder" as Lt.
 Lyle Meyer and in "No Accounting for Murder" as Marty Giles.
 During this time, he also guest starred on various shows such as The Rockford Files, Quincy, M.E., Magnum, P.I., and Diff'rent Strokes.
 He died just nine days after the death of the show's main star, Angela Lansbury.

 In the 1980s and early 1990s, he was dubbed "The King of Commercials" for his many commercials, including voice-over work, most notably for a Vlasic pickles ad.
 From 1982 to 1983, he voiced "Meatballs" on the CBS cartoon series Meatballs & Spaghetti.
 He did the voice for Veteran Holt in the video game Medal of Honor: European Assault.

-In 1990, Masak was a panelist on the revival of the television game show, To Tell the Truth, and appeared on several other game shows as a panelist (including Match Game, Password Plus, and Super Password).
+In 1990, Masak was a panelist on the revival of the television game show, To Tell the Truth, and appeared on several other game shows as a panelist (including Tattletales, Match Game, Password Plus, and Super Password).
 Masak appeared as Eddie Fenelle, a taxi driver, in the Columbo episode Ashes to Ashes (1998).